apologies for the lack of an August issue. It's

 computers switch and vary the speed of the freezer fan - these can be very tricky to diagnose).

 If it's *frost* and the freezer fan's running, you have a

 defrost problem, usually caused by one of 3 components: timer, heater, or defrost t'stat.
 The good news is, if the frost is evenly coating the coil, the expensive stuff's OK - no Freon leaks or restrictions, etc. For more on this, see the second article in the March '03 Back-issue of the DRSNews .

 If it's *ice* in the drain trough, that's different.
 ICE

 tells us that defrost is taking place, but the water can't get where it needs to go, and is refreezing.
 Drain freeze-ups & clogs are pretty common, and not too tough to clear.
-If that's what you've got, I'll be telling you about a little trick that'll keep it from ever happening again.
-But that'll have to wait until the next issue.
+If that's what you've got,

 To diagnose the frost problem, slowly turn the defrost timer clockwise with a screwdriver to click it into a defrost cycle.
 The timer's located in one of several places, depending on brand and model.
 Either down at floor level behind the grille, or in the fresh food section, often behind a small plastic plug.